SAP-samples/teched2025-DA160/exercises/ex2/README.md

 Guided tour is a pre-built, step-by-step interactive walkthrough within a product's demo environment, using tooltips, clear instructions, and highlighted features to lead prospects through key workflows and functionalities.
 When accessing a guided tour, please click the highlighted area to proceed to the next step.

+### Guided Tour
-Start the tour [here](https://tour-viewer.platform.saleo.io/81a42c9f-eb9f-4146-9c6b-591e0f21c367). explanations are provided below to help you understand the exercise.
+<b>Start the tour [here](https://tour-viewer.platform.saleo.io/81a42c9f-eb9f-4146-9c6b-591e0f21c367).</b> Explanations are provided below to help you understand the exercise.

 ### Explanations